Anyone know anything about the accident or fire at Grand Army Plaza tonight?

 In most situations, the officer will shoot you until you are no longer a threat.
 This means that they will literally shoot AT (and INTO) you, until you are unable to continue to use your gun against them.
 In the majority of cases, this means you will be shot until you literally fall to the ground.

-As a result of this process, there is a high probability that you will die.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+As a result of this process, there is a high probability that you will die.The change on Nostrand will make the one on Franklin look minor